 'Conquest & Circumstances: Can changing conditions legitimise the imposition of colonial authority?'

-2007 Professor Brian Tamanaha, St Johns University, New York
+2007 Professor Brian Tamanaha, St Johns University, USA

 'Understanding Contemporary Legal Pluralism'